hwelsters/wisdom-of-crowd-llm/README.md

 LLM used in this experiment: `ChatGPT gpt-0301-01`

 ## **Abstract**
 In various problem domains, there have been observed instances in which the aggregate opinions of a group outperforms the opinions of any constituent individual.
-We analyze the aggregate performance of a group of a single LLM over multiple nondeterministic runs.
+As such, in this experiment, we analyze the aggregate performance of a single LLM over multiple nondeterministic runs.
 We do this by performing a majority vote on the numbers that appear in the final answer.
 For example, given the following solutions
 | Solution 1 | Solution 2 | Solution 3 |
 | --- | --- | --- |